Hypertoken/nospy/README.md

 # Once Human Spyware Blocker

 This script blocks spyware by AppsFlyer when running the game "Once Human."
 It modifies the Windows registry and hosts file to achieve this.
+It's made to be adaptable to any other steam game with AppsFlyer spyware.
+Just change the variables; `$gamename`, `$gameUrl`, and `$gameExecutableName`.

 ## Features